harigopal/blog.harigopal.in/_posts/2019-11-05-conventions-for-setting-up-a-graphql-server-on-rails.md

 What you're looking at is the essence of this approach.

-1. All requests are individually authorized
+1. All requests are individually authorized.
 2. There is an assumption that once a query is authorized, all data returned by the resolver (or mutator) can be accessed by the authenticated user.
+3. Avoid N+1-s by making sure that the resolver method `includes` all necessary data for the response.

 Before we move onto mutators, let's also look at how we deal with queries that have arguments, using a variation of what we've done above:

 <script src="https://gist.github.com/harigopal/d189b80d9d62acdde4bb6e4f8bd4d364.js"></script>

-Only a few things are different here. `args` is passed to the resolver in addition to context, and there's an `attr_accessor :id` in the resolver class to make accessing the argument easy.
-It also makes it pretty clear what data the query is working with.
-Also, instead of a relation, the `user` method in the resolver returns a `User` object, since the _type_ for the query is a single object.
+Only a few things are different here:

+1. `args` is passed to the resolver in addition to context.
+2. There's a `property :id` in the resolver class defining what data the query will work with.
+3. Instead of a relation, the `user` method in the resolver returns a `User` object, since the _type_ for the query is a single object.

-### _Mutators_ authorize, modify, and supply a response.
+### _Mutators_ authorize, modify, and supply a response

 GraphQL mutations aren't really all that different from queries.
-They are queries that are, _by convention_, allowed to modify data.
+Mutations are queries that are, _by convention_, allowed to modify data.
 And just like queries, they too can return structured data.

 As with queries, let's start with a simple example that shows just how similar _mutators_ are to _resolvers_.